NhuHuy-79/cthuhul-api-app/README.md

 # Mythos

-An Android project using Jetpack Compose to display list of creatures in Cthulhu Mythos.
-Support
+An Android app built with Jetpack Compose to display a list of creatures in the Cthulhu Mythos.
+It supports offline data, image caching, and WebView integration.

 ## Set up🏗️
 ### 1. Clone project